joshtrutwin/cs340-presentation/bedrock-demo/README.md

 Demo code I had hoped to show you in class...

 The night before this class I used AWS to deploy a Bedrock Knowledge Base which integrates with a Large Language Model (LLM) to break down a file in an S3 bucket (S3 is the Amazon "Simple Storage Service" and is similar to something like OneDrive).
 The file I used was "csc_340_final_project.pdf", it was not hard to deploy this knowledge base and I added the terraform that shows what the infrastructure-as-code equivalent is.
-This is not a complete example but shows the basic resources needed - this file is bedrock-terraform.tf.
+This is not a complete example but shows the basic resources needed - this file is [bedrock-kb.tf](bedrock-kb.tf).

 From there I created a Lambda function.
 A lambda is a function-as-a-service offering from AWS that lets you run code without having to have a CPU to run it on, you don't run it on your laptop, rather you run it in your cloud environment.
 Lambda was one of the premier AWS services and is a staple in the "serverless" cloud native architecture.
-Using a simple python script as a lambda I was able to sent a prompt to the bedrock knowledge base and ask a question about the PDF file above.
+Using a simple python script (source code in [bedrock-lambda.py](bedrock-lambda.py)) as a lambda I was able to sent a prompt to the bedrock knowledge base and ask a question about the PDF file above.
+The terrform for this is in the file is [bedrock-lambda.tf](bedrock-lambda.tf).

+Much of this will be confusing but it's to demonstrate that to create a large AI application in AWS you don't need more than a few hundred lines of code.

 You can expose a lambda function via an invocation URL so you can use a command like `curl` to invoke the lambda with a prompt - for example:

 ```
 curl -X POST "https://6kbn6uckov2ib7eo2bwblxtjum0lelra.lambda-url.us-east-1.on.aws/" \